 The museum received over 1.5 million visitors within 18 months of opening

 With a mission as a community space to showcase the best in world-breaking art, the building contains gathering spaces, a library, lecture hall, children's workshop, restaurant, museum shop and tea room.
 Many of the exhibitions feature an international mix of styles and genres, while at the same time much of the artwork also represents aspects of Kanazawa and its environs.
 The museum puts much emphasis on educational programs and hosts talks and lectures.

 The museum building itself is remarkable; the glass facade is entirely circular and has no common entrance, encouraging patrons to approach the art from all directions.
-The internationally acclaimed architects Sejima Kazuyo and Nishizawa Ryue, founders of the architecture firm SANAA, won the Pritzker Prize for the building design in 2010.
+The internationally acclaimed architects Kazuyo Sejima and Ryue Nishizawa, founders of the architecture firm SANAA, won the Pritzker Prize for the building design in 2010.

 Not to be missed are the permanent collections of the museum, which are free to the public.
 Famous for his exploration of light and perception, James Turrell's "Blue Planet Sky" is a powerful example of his work.
 Leandro Erlich's "The Swimming Pool" is a playful exhibition where people appear to be standing underwater when viewed from above.
 Several other permanent works grace the museum grounds.